EternityForest/WBTV/README.md

 ####WBTV_urand_byte()
 Return a single random byte.

+#### WBTV_get_entropy()
+This function is available on 32u4, 168, 328, and certain MSP430 boards with energia.
+It will read the temperature sensor a few hundred times to add about 32 bits of entropy to the entropy pool.
+This function may block for half a second to 10 seconds or more, but should thouroughly randomize the pool.

+#### WBTV_HW_ENTROPY
+This macro is defined if WBTV_get_entropy is available on your board.

 ###The WBTV Internal Clock
 WBTV Maintains an estimate of the current UTC time of day by keeping track of TIME messages.
 TIME messages are not passed